Benefits of this course

 The Postgraduate Certificate forms Stage One of the full LPC.

-The course begins in September with a one-week Foundation, introducing the skills and approach of the course, with classes every day.
+The legal practice course begins in September with an Induction Week, introducing the programme.
+Lectures for some of the core modules will also be delivered during Induction Week.
 The course is then divided into two stages:

 - In the first stage (September to February) you will study the core modules.
-During this stage, you will normally attend four days a week, with three one-and-half-hour sessions a day amounting to a total of 16 to 18 hours a week.
+During this stage, you will normally attend four days a week, with two or three one-and-half-hour sessions a day amounting to a total of 12 to 15 hours a week.

 - In the second stage (March to June) you will study three elective modules.
 Your timetable will depend on the electives that you choose.
-You will have around 13.5 to 15 hours of classes a week, timetabled over four days.
+You will have approximately 12 to 15 hours of classes a week, timetabled over four days.

-If you choose to complete the LLM, you will be required to write a dissertation between June and September.
+If you choose to complete the LLM, you will be required to write a dissertation.
+You will be required to start your research during the year and then write the dissertation for submission in September.

 Business Law & Practice (25 credits)